 \textbf{Acknowledgements.} The author would like to thank Sergei Gukov for guidance throughout the course of this project and feedback on a draft of this paper.
 The author would further like to thank Eveliina Peltola for helpful comments during the author's Master's thesis, from which this paper is derived.
-The author would like to also thank Mrunmay Jagadale and Josef Svoboda for stimulating discussions.
-The author was supported by the FirstRand FNB 2020 Fund Education scholarship.
+The author would like to thank Mrunmay Jagadale for stimulating discussions.
+Finally, the author would also like to thank Josef Svoboda for many technical discussions regarding the $\Delta_a$ invariants, in particular for making the author aware for the need of a reduced indexing set in the definition of the $\Delta_a$ invariants as well as for improvements to the direction of the paper.
+The author was supported by the FirstRand FNB 2020 Fund Education scholarship. \\